Written statements of terms and conditions of employment

 What should be included in a written statement?

-The following information should be included in one single document known as the principle statement:
+The following information should be included in one single document known as the principal statement:

 - name of employer and employee